 Those leaving on Sunday morning should expect a wait of up to a couple of hours.
 So, if you don’t want to wait in line, your best option is to plan your departure for Sunday afternoon after about 1pm, or Monday morning.
 If this doesn’t suit, you could purchase an Early Exit Pass, allowing you to roll out Saturday afternoon or evening after the show and spend the night in Broken Hill.

 There will be a privately-operated transfer bus service to and from Broken Hill.
-This is a great option if you’d like to take a trip to town during the event, or are staying in town and don't fancy driving out to the event each day.
+This is a great option if you are staying in town and don’t fancy driving out to the event each day.
 Pricing and timetable for the 35km one way trip will be made available closer to the event.

 Early Entry Camping Pass

-You can purchase an Early Entry Camping Pass if you want to roll in and camp at Mundiville earlier than general ticket holders (see the above table).
-Click here for more details.
+You can purchase an Early Entry Camping Pass if you want to roll in and camp at Mundiville earlier than general ticket holders enjoy some of the pre-festival entertainment!

 Early Exit Pass

-You can purchase an Early Exit Pass, which allows you to pack up and leave the Mundiville campground earlier than general ticket holders (see the above table).
+You can purchase an Early Exit Pass, which allows you to pack up and leave the Mundiville campground earlier than general ticket holders.
 100% of the proceeds from the purchase of Early Exit Passes are donated to RFDS and there’s a limited amount available.
-For full details click here.